conjurer-rich/user-needs-mapping/_pages/docs/quick-start-guide.md

 ## The Moviegoer Journey

 Consider our user the "Movie Goer".
-We might consider that they have the following core job to be done:
+We might consider that they have the following goal:

 > Enjoy a movie experience that meets my personal preferences in an easy and stress-free way.